BardicDefense/purple-hack/README.md

 costs 2 travel points per 6 miles traveled.
 Only roadside features will be explored while travelling on a road; features further from the road are missed.

-Travel may be impeded by poor weather, reducing the party's travel points by 2.
+Travel may be impeded by poor weather, reducing the party’s travel points by 2.
-If this reduces the party's travel points to 0 or below, they can only progress by forced marching.
+If this reduces the party’s travel points to 0 or below, they can only progress by forced marching.

 A party may choose one of two optional march types each day, reflecting its